johnMinelli/johnMinelli/README.md

 In the meantime?
 I code.
 Being a programmer is great because you can basically do everything with just your own skillset.
 Enjoy my code playground and have fun!

+You can also find my works here in a tidier format [johnminelli.it](https://johnminelli.it)

 [![johnMinelli's github stats](https://github-readme-stats.vercel.app/api?username=johnMinelli&count_private=true)](https://github.com/anuraghazra/github-readme-stats)

 ## Get to know me better: